-Wash your compression stockings after every use.
+Be sure to wash your compression stockings after each use.
 Once you’ve worn them for eight hours, their compression effect starts to wane.
-Washing restores this property.
+Washing and drying restore this property.

 Next, gently squeeze the water from each sock.
 Avoid wringing the material since this may damage the weave.
-To further remove moisture, roll the hose in a towel, followed by hanging up to dry.
-To ensure you always have clean socks on hand, buy at least two pair.
+To further remove moisture, roll the hose in a towel.
+Hang the socks up to dry overnight.
+To ensure you always have clean socks on hand, keep at least two pairs.

 Pressure socks can cater to a variety of medical conditions, improve blood flow, and prevent DVT.
 By invigorating your muscles through improved circulation, they can ward off aching, cramps and fatigue.